 Quite possibly the definitive Guilty Pleasure

-during its heyday.
+during its heyday, a surprise considering it ran just shy of three seasons.
 Such was its popularity over there that petitions were sent to the UK broadcaster (Channel Five

 ) begging them to have it uncancelled

 in America.
 Wobbly scenery, dodgy dialogue and woeful acting were abound.

 Meg, who, after discovering that her fiancé was cheating on her on their wedding day, packs her bags and leaves for California to meet a Handsome Stranger™

 with whom she has been conversing via e-mail for months.
 At first, she finds Ben withdrawn and unsociable, which she later discovers is due to the accidental (sic)

 drowning of his first wife at sea.
 Meg finds a rival for Ben's affections in his childhood friend Annie Douglas, who joins forces

 with Meg's ex to split them up and share the spoils.

 A second plotline revolves around high-powered attorney Gregory Richards who owns the newspaper for which Meg now works.
 His wife Olivia (aka Joan Collins